-Similarly, the other 15 Trojan sports have enjoyed great success since reclassification to NCAA Division I in the fall of 1993.

-The Trojan golf team received a tenth-in-the-nation ranking in 1994 and advanced to the NCAA Regional Tournament in '95.
-The Troy baseball team advanced to the Division I Regional Tournament in '95 and '96.
-Troy's softball team won the conference championship, defeated the Ohio Valley Conference champions in a play-in, and advanced to post-season play in '96, the first softball team from the state of Alabama ever to do so.
+Similarly, the 15 other Trojan sports have enjoyed great success since reclassification to NCAA Division I in the fall of 1993.
+The Trojan golf team received a 10th-in-the-nation ranking in 1994 and advanced to the NCAA Regional Tournament in 1995.
+The Troy baseball team captured conference titles in 2005 and 2006 and advanced to the Division I Regional Tournament in 1995, 1996, 2006 and 2007.
+Troy's softball team won the conference championship, defeated the Ohio Valley Conference champions in a play-in, and advanced to post-season play in 1996, the first softball team from the state of Alabama ever to do so.

-Further, the men's basketball team has dominated the Atlantic Sun Conference in recent years by capturing the regular season Conference Championships in 1999-2000, 2001-02, 2002-03 and 2003-04.
-"March Madness" invaded Troy in 2003 when the Trojans won the Conference Tournament and advanced to participate in the NCAA Basketball Tournament.
-The Trojans also competed in the National Invitation Tournament (NIT) in 2004.
+Further, the men's basketball team dominated the Atlantic Sun Conference by capturing the regular season Conference Championships in 1999-2000, 2001-2002, 2002-2003 and 2003-2004.
+March Madness invaded Troy in 2003 when the Trojans won the Conference Tournament and advanced to participate in the NCAA Basketball Tournament.
+The Trojans also competed in the National Invitation Tournament (NIT) in 2004, and in the College Basketball Invitational (CBI) Tournament in 2009.

 University athletic teams have a history of success at every level.
-In all, Troy has won 11 NCAA National Championships in four different sports.
+In all, Troy University has won 11 NCAA National Championships in four different sports.
 The 1968 football team earned notoriety by winning the NAIA national championship with a wide-open passing attack that was years ahead of its time.
-The men's golf team won NCAA Division II national crowns in 1976, 1977, and 1984, while the Lady Trojan golfers were national champs in 1984, 1986, and 1989.
+The men's golf team won NCAA Division II national crowns in 1976, 1977, and 1984, while the Lady Trojan golfers were national champs in 1984, 1986 and 1989.
 The football team won Division II championships in 1984 and 1987, and the baseball team won the 1986 and 1987 Division II World Series.

 Troy University's athletic facilities are among the finest in the nation.
 The Tine Davis Field House is home to the administrative staff and football coaches.
+It features a 150 seat auditorium (the Elizabeth Mills Rane learning Center) and the Ben F. Beard Recruiting Lounge as well as locker rooms and several meeting rooms

+Adjacent to the Davis Field House is Movie Gallery Veterans Stadium which includes the Douglas Hawkins Press Box, home to a 10,000 square foot strength and conditioning center, state-of-theart athletic training center and Student-Athlete Academic Support Center as well as a Stadium Club and 38 private suites for fans to enjoy home football games.

+Next to Movie Gallery Veterans Stadium is the newly renovated Riddle-Pace Field, home of the Trojans baseball team.
+The facility includes the Lott Baseball Complex that houses coaches' offices, locker rooms, meeting rooms and covered practice facilities.
+Recent stadium renovations included the addition of an artificial turf playing surface, a 30-foot wall in right field and a new scoreboard that includes video replay capabilities.

-It features a 150 seat auditorium (the Elizabeth Mills Rane learning Center), the Ben F. Beard Recruiting Lounge, a 3,000 square-foot weight training center, locker rooms, and several meeting rooms.
-Adjacent to the Davis Field House is the newly renovated 2,250-seat Pace-Riddle baseball stadium, Trojan Oaks Golf Course (nine holes of championship golf), the recently expanded 30,000-seat Movie Gallery Stadium, and two football practice fields.
-Other nearby facilities include our new Trojan softball complex (completed in the fall 2001) and our soccer/track complex (completed in the spring 2003).
-Also, the state-of-the-art Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to TROY students and the Troy community.
-The renovated 4,000-seat Trojan Arena is home to both basketball teams and the volleyball team
+Other nearby facilities include the new Trojan softball complex (completed in the fall 2001) and soccer/track complex (completed in the spring 2003).
+Also, the state-of-the-art Lunsford Tennis Complex was completed in the fall of 2001, doubling the number of courts available to Troy University Troy campus students and the Troy community.

+On the horizon is a new multi-purpose arena and convocation center.
+Groundbreaking for that facility, which will be located directly behind the Tine Davis Field House adjacent to the track/soccer complex, is scheduled for early 2010.
+Troy University's basketball programs are scheduled to move into the facility in time for the 2012-2013 school year.